chisness/chisness.github.io/_posts/2019-04-26-automate-the-food.md

 ## 5. My Daily Food
 ### Breakfast
 - 3 scrambled eggs: Cooked in olive oil with raw sunflower seeds added after plating.
-I am strongly against getting brown in the eggs (like every hotel omelette station ever)
+I am strongly against getting brown in the eggs (like every hotel omelette station ever).
 - 4 oz chicken breast: Cooked on an indoor grill with nothing added
 - Israeli salad: Chopped up tomatoes/cucumbers/peppers and potentially onions.
 Important to use yellow or orange peppers so they don't get confused for tomatoes (red) or taste terrible (green).
 Top with olive oil.
-- Avocado is under consideration
+- 1/2 avocado: Great fat source, but difficult to deal with the erratic quality differences and ripeness issues!
 - Total cooking/prep time is about 5 minutes (assuming the salad can be taken from a pre-made bulk container)

 ### Lunch
 - 3 hard boiled eggs: Cooked in bulk and eaten cold.
 I enjoy pre-eating the whites and sprinkling the yolks into the salad [Salt Bae](https://en.wikipedia.org/wiki/Salt_Bae) style.
 - 4 oz chicken breast: If taking lunch to go, cook this with the morning breast
 - 1/2 salad bag: Ready to eat salad bags, usually some kind of Romaine mix
+- 1/2 avocado: 2nd half from breakfast
 - Vegetables: If at home, I always steam about half a bag of frozen vegetables (usually broccoli, sometimes a mix).
 This can be done during the breakfast cooking if taking lunch to go, but tends to not taste great cold.
 Israeli salad is a good alternative.
 - Total cooking/prep time is about 10 minutes with the vegetables being the limiting factor
 - If eating at the office, keep a bottle of olive oil on site so you don't have to commute with the risk of an olive oil explosion